Стратегии на образователната и научната политика

 Employers are given the right to choose one of two ways of managing them: either under a trust, where the trustees look after the pension scheme in accordance with the scheme's rules, or (which is the more common practice) by signing a contract with an external pension service provider.
 If they choose the first option, companies are required to sign a contract for the monitoring and control of the scheme, including a value for money check.
 Trustee companies such as Prudential Corporate Pensions Trustee Limited (PCPTL) have been established in the market for this purpose.
 Pension service providers are required to establish an independent governance committee (IGC).
 Like trustees, the IGC has a duty to monitor the scheme, including checking that it offers adequate value for the investment made (Workplace pensions PRU, 2022).

 The employer is also given the choice to raise and distribute the funds in one of three schemes: defined contribution, defined income or mixed/hybrid.
-For each of the types, clear explanatory notes and guides with their advantages, disadvantages, management and administration have been created on the ocial website of the regulator.
+For each of the types, clear explanatory notes and guides with their advantages, disadvantages, management and administration have been created on the official website of the regulator.
 For the purposes of defined contribution capital schemes, a special Code of Practice for the Management and Administration of Professional Trust Based Cash Benefit Schemes (Code of practice 135) has been developed.

 The UK Government is undertaking a major information campaign to support all three parties (employers, employees and suppliers) in the process of setting up and integrating the pension fund into businesses.
-For this purpose, an ocial website has been created, where each of the parties can find the necessary information by sections, questions, etc. Dozens of manuals, manuals and supporting materials have been developed and uploaded to the site to facilitate the entire journey – from the idea, through the creation to the closing of the pension fund (UK Pension Regulator, 2023).
+For this purpose, an official website has been created, where each of the parties can find the necessary information by sections, questions, etc. Dozens of manuals, manuals and supporting materials have been developed and uploaded to the site to facilitate the entire journey – from the idea, through the creation to the closing of the pension fund (UK Pension Regulator, 2023).
 Ready forms, brochures, letters, etc., which clearly show how all the documentation should look, are also available for all countries.
 All references to legal acts that affect one or another area in the entire process of the pension fund's functioning have also been published.
 In this way, the reform goes smoothly and without problems, with automated processes and understanding of the importance of all stakeholders.

 4.2.2.
 France